 What do we use a work field consultation for?

 Study programmes can use a work field consultation to obtain input from representatives of the professional field on various aspects of the study programme.
-After all, the study programme prepares students for academic and non-academic careers, and the input from the work field is therefore very valuable.
+It is a way to check for example how well the study programme prepares students for certain careers or for jobs in the intended domains, and to make sure programmes act on recent developments, are clearly profiled, and train for the required competences.
 In addition, this consultation can result in a stronger connection between the study programme and the professional field.

 What are the components of a work field consultation?

-The programme council decides where the focus of the questions lies and which aspects are explored in more depth based on the information it needs.
-The survey can be specifically aimed at the professional field of a study programme or a cluster of study programmes.
-Themes discussed during a professional field survey are the study programme, the profiling of the programme, the final competencies of the graduates, the programme-specific learning outcomes, internships, cooperation between the study programme and the professional field, and so on.
+A work field consultation can be executing in a variety of ways.
+It is up to the course council to decide where the focus of the consultation lies and which aspects are explored in more depth based on the information it needs.
+The survey can be specifically aimed at the professional field of one study programme or a cluster of study programmes; or it can include one very sepcific part of the professional field or even on the broadest possible representation of the entire professional field.
+Themes discussed are the study programme, the profiling of the programme, the final competencies of the graduates, the programme-specific learning outcomes, internships, cooperation between the study programme and the professional field, and so on.

 Different methods can be used to ask about the professional field: